-Larger companies have dominated the headlines recently and are taking a significant position in the African E&P landscape – including, over the last few months, Total’s ‘significant’ discovery of new oil reserves in South Africa, ENI’s large gas discovery offshore Egypt and the recent competitive interest in Anadarko assets.
+Larger companies have dominated the headlines in 2019 and are taking a significant position in the African E&P landscape – including Total’s ‘significant’ discovery of new oil reserves in South Africa, ENI’s large gas discovery offshore Egypt and the competitive interest in Anadarko assets.

 Independent companies are very active too, playing a pivotal role in the exploration life cycle and opening up new frontier areas for exploration such as Canadian Africa Energy in South Africa with Total and Impact Oil & Gas in Namibia while others expand operations in proven oil provinces such as Tullow in Ghana.